 Information about how to facilitate the sensory experiences within the story.

 Guidance on how to source or create the sensory experiences that accompany the story.
+If you want to get started gathering resources before the stories arrive, abridged resourcing instructions for every story are available here.

 Exploration activities for you to share to generate further engagement with the story.